nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-Navbar.md

 ## Setup

-1. Be in the `giffygram/src/scripts` directory and run these commands
+1. Be in the `giffygram/src` directory and run these commands
     ```sh
-    mkdir nav
-    touch NavBar.js
     mkdir images
+    mkdir scripts/nav
+    touch scripts/nav/NavBar.js

     ```

 1. Right-click the image below and save it in `src/images` directory.